Skiing in Japan? Look No Further With These Top Japanese Ski Resorts

 Other Ski Areas Within the Shiga Kogen Ski Resort

 Ichinose is also a part of Shiga Kogen, primarily utilized by families due to its location and the fun parks.

 Higashitateyama and Terakoya areas deliver the longest trails in Shiga.
 Higashitateyama, being one of the Olympics host venues, offers some exceptional tree skiing trails and fresh powders on its off-piste areas.

-Terakoya, the second highest resort of all the Japan ski resorts in Shiga provides steep glade slopes and long scenic courses and is a popular terrain for ski racers.
+Terakoya, the second highest resort among all Japan ski resorts in Shiga, provides steep glade slopes and long scenic courses.
+It is also a popular terrain for ski racers.